Campus Conferencing & Events Office

 - Determine operating policies and procedures for summer conference housing operations.

-- Coordinate with other on-campus departments to facilitate a smooth transition from Student Housing to Summer Conferencing
+- Coordinate with other on-campus departments to facilitate a smooth transition from Spring to Summer and Summer to Fall.

-- Schedule cleaning and setup of dormitories, classrooms and meeting spaces.
+- Schedule cleaning and setup of classrooms and meeting/common spaces.

 - Coordinate shared usage of classrooms, athletic fields, food services and other on-campus services.